onurqnel/MyCSJourney/src/content/posts/Probability.md

    P(a \leq X \leq b) = \int_{a}^{b} f(x) \,dx
    $$

-Whether we use ≤ or < in the bounds does not affect the result, because the probability of a single point is zero.
+> **Note:** Whether we use ≤ or < in the bounds does not affect the result, because the probability of a single point is zero.

  <br>